Racism in association football: Mexico

-North America
+In June 2025, Gustavo Cabral was accused of racially abusing Antonio Rudiger in a match at the Club World Cup.
+FIFA later launched disciplinary proceedings against Cabral.

 United States

 Overt displays of racism at U.S. soccer matches are extremely rare compared to the EU and Russia, in part, because the fan base of soccer in the U.S. is ethnically diverse and much younger.
 However, during a 24 May 2008 Major League Soccer (MLS) game between the Columbus Crew and the New England Revolution, Revolution forward Kheli Dube (originally from Zimbabwe) scored a goal against the Crew in the 89th minute of the game.
 An unidentified fan in the audience shouted out a racist slur.
 The incident was subsequently posted to the video sharing website YouTube, and MLS promised an investigation.
 In response to the epithet, Revolution player Shalrie Joseph reportedly made an obscene gesture towards the offending fan.
 Assuming that MLS could have identified the fan, Commissioner Don Garber promised to ban him.

 In July 2013, two white coaches for the Los Angeles-based squad Chivas USA filed a discrimination suit against the team.
 In this suit, they claimed that Chivas (which was controlled by their parent club in Guadalajara had become prejudicial after ending the contracts or trading off non Mexican/Mexican-American players and coaching staff following several unsuccessful seasons, thus they were wrongfully terminated.
 After the allegations were presented to a wider audience on HBO's Real Sports with Bryant Gumbel, MLS released a statement saying, "MLS has zero tolerance for discrimination or prejudice of any kind....And although allegations in this lawsuit raise serious issues it would not be appropriate for us to say anything more while the litigation is ongoing."
 Nothing significant happened following the accusations.
 The club was folded after the 2014 MLS season, eventually being replaced with the unrelated team Los Angeles FC.

-On 28 August 2020, MLS and the National Women’s Soccer League launched investigations into allegations that Real Salt Lake and Utah Royal FC owner Dell Loy Hansen used racist language in the workplace.
+On 28 August 2020, MLS and the National Women's Soccer League launched investigations into allegations that Real Salt Lake and Utah Royal FC owner Dell Loy Hansen used racist language in the workplace.
 In September 2020, La Galaxy II announced that they released defender Omar Ontiveros in the wake of an on-field racist incident with San Diego Loyal player Elijah Martin.

 In September 2022, Taxi Fountas was accused of using the n-word towards Damion Lowe.

+In April 2023, Dante Vanzeir apologised after being racist towards Jeremy Ebobisse, as did Vanzeir's club and manager.

+In June 2023, in the inaugural The Soccer Tournament event, the team representing West Ham United walked off the pitch after alleged racist abuse from an opposition player.

+In June 2024, US national team players Folarin Balogun, Chris Richards, Timothy Weah and Weston McKennie all suffered racist abuse after the national team lost in the 2024 Copa América to Panama.

+In August 2025, Wayne Rooney spoke about comforting a player who had been racially abused when he was DC United head coach.